 When you decide to use your frozen spaghetti, there are a couple of ways you can go about it.
 Just keep in mind, as with thawing any frozen food, that slowly is best.

-For single serving sizes of spaghetti and sauce, simply taking them to work or school in the morning and leaving them at room temperature will pretty much guarantee to thaw by lunchtime.
+- Bring it with you to work.
+For single serving sizes of spaghetti and sauce, simply taking them to work in the morning and leaving them at room temperature will pretty much guarantee to thaw by lunchtime.
 Then, reheat in the microwave.